FHantke/brave-browser-wiki/Proxy-redirected-URLs.md

 Services that provide data to the browser and are a result of a user choosing to interact with that feature/service do not typically need to be proxied (e.g. Chrome Store extensions, Wallet on-ramp, Uphold wallet linking).

 When a user opts in and it's clear that the service is provided by a third-party, there is no need to proxy.
-It's similar to a user visiting GMail because they chose Google as their email provider.
+It's similar to a user visiting Gmail because they chose Google as their email provider.